githwxi/ATS-Xanadu/srcgen2/README.md

 ## The structure of ATS3-Xanadu/srcgen2

-The (current) concrete syntax of ATS3 (for writing source code) is quite complex.
-This complexity is largely due to the need for supporting numerous forms of type annotations, which are essential for practical programming with advanced types.
 After lexing and parsing, the compiler obtains an abstract syntax tree (AST), which is referred to as level-0 AST.
 There are many a translation function in the compiler that translates one form of AST into another form.
-And each translation function is often paired with a so-call proofread function, which traverses an AST to look for errors; the errors found are stored in the AST returned by the proofread function, which can be reported later during another ASt traveral.
+And each translation function is often paired with a so-call proofread function, which traverses an AST to look for errors; the errors found are stored in the AST returned by the proofread function, which can be reported later during another AST traveral.

+In earlier (experimental) implementations of ATS (ATS0, ATS1, and ATS2), type-errors are reported immediately after they are found.
+This style yields very poor quality of type-error messages, resulting in so steep a learning curve for ATS that most programmers find learning ATS daunting or even a _mission impossible_ :)

 ### Lexing

 The code for lexing (that is, lexical analysis) is manually written.